-Task: Improve the awareness of "Mississippi Commercial Seafood Products" as a widely known symbol of quality with prospective national and international customers.
+Task: Improve the awareness of "Mississippi Gulf-fresh Seafood" and "Mississippi Commercial Seafood Products" as widely known symbols of quality with prospective national and international customers.

 Task: Coordinate and enhance opportunities for Mississippi commercial seafood industries to participate in marketing events.